thma/thma.github.io/posts/2020-12-20-reconciling-fp-and-oop-concepts.md

 Triangle [(0.0,0.0), (4.0,0.0), (4.0,3.0)]
 ```

+This code makes use of Haskell's Ad-hoc polymorphism and elegantly fulfils the requirements given for
+Dynamic Polymorphism in Uncle Bob's blog post:
+*"call functions without the source code of the caller depending upon the source code of the callee"*.
+On the call site,
+we just rely on the function `draw :: (Shape a) => a -> IO ()`.
+This type signature assures us that it will work
+on any concrete type `a` that instantiates the `Shape` type class.

-By importing the reversed application operator `(&)` we can create a more OOP look-and-feel to our code.
+By making use of the reversed application operator `(&)` we can create a more OOP look-and-feel to our code.
-Depending on the context it may be more convenient to write read code using `(&)` even when
+Depending on the context it may be more convenient to write and read code using `(&)` even when
 you are not after an OOP look-and-feel.

 ```haskell